An extended type system with lambda-typed lambda-expressions: Comparison to other systems and possible variations and extensions

 \subsection{Abbreviation systems}

 Complex systems of abbreviations spanning over several abstraction levels play a major conceptual role in mathematical work.
 A multitude of proposals for incorporating definitions into typed $\lambda$-calculi have been made, \eg~\cite{deBruijn94}~\cite{Guidi09}~\cite{KAMAREDDINE1999}.
 Support for definitional extensions for systems closely related to Automath's $\Lambda$ have been investigated in~\cite{PdG91}.
+Note that definitional extensions would allow for a relaxation of a premise of the type rule for existential abstractions.
+Recall the introduction rule for existential abstractions (\pdef) which does not allow free occurrences of $x$ in $c$.

+Since $c$ may use $a$ in its type, it could also use an abbreviation $x$ of $a$.
+Hence it seems plausible that also $c$ itself may use an abbreviation $x$ of $a$.
+In a calculus that includes definitional extensions this dependency could be modelled.
+In \dcalc\ this is not possible and maximally unfolded expressions must be used.

 While support for definitional extensions is undoubtedly important, in our setting, they have not been necessary to formulate \dcalc.
 Note that in other settings this might be different and abbreviation systems become indispensable, \eg~\cite{Luo2003}.
-In our case, these concepts must of course play a major role in any practically useful approach for formal deductions on the basis of \dcalc.